zhaoxixiong/vue-drag-element/README.md

 ## Environment

-This plugin is run with Vue2.
+This plugin is run in Vue2.

 ## Platform